 When a person sustains serious injuries in an accident, the insurance company involved will try to take advantage of the situation.
 Insurers did not become multi-billion companies by fairly and easily paying benefits.
 The less they pay, the more they profit.
 These companies know most people are unfamiliar with their legal rights.
 They also assume victims do not know the value of their injury claim.
 Unfortunately, adjusters persuade many victims to settle for far less than what their claim is worth.

 When someone is injured in a car collision, the insurance company uses tactics to try to delay or avoid paying them.
 However, insurers pay almost triple when a lawyer represents the victim.
-Adjusters know that the local attorneys at Ostroff Injury Law will NOT settle a vehicle collision claim for less than it is worth.
+Adjusters know that the local attorneys at Ostroff Godshall Injury and Accident Lawyers will NOT settle a vehicle collision claim for less than it is worth.
 Our 30 Days to Settle program helps clients get full compensation.
 When it is time to settle a claim for our client, we give the insurer 30 days to pay you, or we sue.

 Filing Deadlines for Civil Litigation